 Once your baby is no longer dehydrated, they will have surgery.
 Your child will need anesthesia.
 Their surgeon will make a small cut (incision) above your baby’s navel.
 Then the surgeon will fix the pyloric muscle.

 Your baby will stay in the hospital for 2 to 3 days.
 Most babies get better quickly after surgery.
 Your baby will likely be able to drink only clear liquids such as an electrolyte drink at first.
 But feedings are often started within 4 hours of the procedure.

 Babies may still vomit for several days after surgery.
 This is because of swelling of the surgical site of the pyloric muscle.
 The swelling often goes away within a few days.

 Most babies will be able to have normal feedings by the time they leave the hospital.

 This condition can cause dehydration.
 When babies vomit often, they don’t get enough fluids to meet their nutritional needs.
 Minerals that the body needs are also lost through vomit.
 These include potassium and sodium.
 Babies who are dehydrated and don’t have enough minerals can get sick very quickly.

 Pyloric stenosis can also cause weight loss.
-A baby who vomits most of or all of his or her feedings won’t gain enough weight to stay healthy.
+A baby who vomits most of or all of their feedings won’t gain enough weight to stay healthy.

 Living with pyloric stenosis